ewyser/fMPMM-solver/README.md

 ### Distributed software, directory content:

-v1.0 | numerical investigation of the compression of an elastic column, the cantilever beam problem and the elastoplastic slump problem to reproduce the results from the manuscript
+v1.0 | numerical investigation of the compression of an elastic column, the cantilever beam problem and the elastoplastic slump problem to reproduce the results from the manuscript v1.1 | numerical investigation of the compression of an elastic column, the cantilever beam problem and the elastoplastic slump problem to reproduce the results from the manuscript

-v1.1 | numerical investigation of the compression of an elastic column, the cantilever beam problem and the elastoplastic slump problem to reproduce the results from the manuscript
+Changes: October, 10th 2020
-	 | - more efficient vectorisation of matrix multiplication
+- more efficient vectorisation of matrix multiplication
-	 | - CPDI/CPDi2q shape functions do not require the usage of sparse matrix
+- CPDI/CPDi2q shape functions do not require the usage of sparse matrix
-	 | - corrected implementation of rotated stress
+- corrected implementation of rotated stress

 ### QUICK START: